 Beliefs is a guitar album, but not exclusively electric.
 Acoustics are used economically throughout to give these sonic skyscrapers some human colour and feeling.
 There’s also a sense of the human condition in the way some of the songs just seem to collapse into themselves at the end, as if they don’t easily fit into a formula where chorus plus verse multiplied by two equals “pop hit”.
 Things don’t have to be (nor are they ever) so neat and tidy.
 Not so much unfinished as unresolved, Beliefs is chock full of possibilities, endless combinations.

 So, last paragraph and no sign of that pesky s-word.
 And really, who needs it anyway?
 One listen to “She Comes Alive” and you’ll know that Beliefs are making music to hold your head up high to/for.
 Who would want to stare at the floor when there’s so much beauty swirling overhead, anyway?

 Beliefs is available now on Hand Drawn Dracula.

 This entry was posted on Wednesday, March 13th, 2013 at 7:00 am and is filed under QBiM SPiNS.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.